palant/opensmtpd-filters/README.md

 This is a set of scripts to simplify handling DMARC aggregate reports for low-volume email servers.
-No support provided, use at your own risk.
+Some explanations can be found in [this blog article](https://palant.info/2023/03/08/converting-incoming-emails-on-the-fly-with-opensmtpd-filters/).
+No support is provided, use at your own risk.

 Requirements: [Jinja2](https://jinja.palletsprojects.com/intro/#installation)